ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Datagrams

-Datagrams can be sent using the DATAGRAM frame as defined in [QUIC-DATAGRAM] and {{!H3-DATAGRAM=I-D.schinazi-quic-h3-datagram}}.
-For all HTTP/3 connections in which the `http3_transport_support` option is negotiated, the Flow Identifier is set to the session ID.
+Datagrams can be sent using the DATAGRAM frame as defined in [QUIC-DATAGRAM] and [HTTP3-DATAGRAM].
+For all HTTP/3 connections in which the SETTINGS_ENABLE_WEBTRANSPORT option is negotiated, the Flow Identifier is set to the session ID.
 In other words, the format of datagrams SHALL be the session ID, followed by the user-specified payload ({{fig-datagram}}).

 ~~~~~~~~~~ drawing
   0                   1                   2                   3